Boo at the Zoo

 - train line closes at 6:30 PM on October 27

 - Ghost Train may be scary for riders

 - Trick-or-Treat Houses for little goblins to stock up on treats

 - Fun activities and inflatables

 - Audubon Zoo Animal Encounters

 - Costume and Stroller-wagon decorating contest

 All animal exhibits will be closed during Boo at the Zoo.

-Boo at the Zoo ticket prices are $17 per person (adult or child).
-Handling fees apply.
+- Boo at the Zoo tickets: $20 per person (adult and child).
+Appropriate taxes and fees apply.

 - A limited number of tickets will be sold for each night.